GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 are spaced the same as the annotations.

-The unit flag **u** can take on one of 18 codes; these are listed in Table [tbl:units].
+The unit flag **u** can take on one of 18 codes; these are listed in Table :ref:`units <tbl-units>`.
 Almost all of these units are time-axis specific.
 However, the **m** and **s** units will be interpreted as arc minutes and arc seconds, respectively, when a map projection is in effect.

+.. _tbl-units:

 +------------+------------------+--------------------------------------------------------------------------+
 | **Flag**   | **Unit**         | **Description**                                                          |